-2.3 The Australian Government Program for Carbon Farming - The Emissions Reduction Fund (ERF)
+2.2 The Australian Government Program for Carbon Farming

 The Australian Government established the Emissions Reduction Fund (ERF) in 2014 as a means to achieve Australia's 2020 emission reduction target.
-In 2019 this was changed to be the Climate Solutions Fund.
+The scheme is administered by the Clean Energy Regulator.

-The Climate Solutions Fund sets out ways that industry can be a part of reducing GHG.
-The Climate Solutions Fund is voluntary and includes all sectors of the economy and aims to seek the lowest cost abatement.
+The Emissions Reduction Fund sets out ways that industry can be a part of reducing GHG.
+The Emissions Reduction Fund is voluntary and includes all sectors of the economy and aims to seek the lowest cost abatement.
 Carbon Farming is the means for the agricultural sector to participate in the program.
 The Carbon Farming Initiative was established in 2011.
 It has provided the opportunity to recognise the role agriculture can play in reducing Australia's emissions and allows land managers to be paid for their actions.
-Land managers can choose to develop a project which complies with the guidelines of carbon farming Methodologies.
+Land managers can choose to develop a project which complies with the guidelines of carbon farming Methodologies set by the ERF.
 The Clean Energy Regulator certifies the Australian Carbon Credit Units (ACCUs) which the farmer may then sell on the open market.